 One of the best things about asset protection is how the assets are no longer at risk if you are personally held liable for something.
-Many individuals place all of their personal assets under the name of their offshore company so they do not lose everything just in case something happens.
-A lawsuit is the perfect example.
-During the course of a lawsuit an asset search is performed to uncover any personal assets, the other party wants ensure asset security in the event a judgment is awarded in their favor.
+Many individuals place all of their personal assets under the name of their offshore company so they do not lose everything in case something happens.
+A lawsuit’s the perfect example.
+During the course of a lawsuit an asset search is performed to uncover any personal assets, the other party wants ensure asset security in the event a judgement is awarded in their favour.
 If the assets are listed under your name they will be detailed, whereas giving ownership of these assets to your offshore company they are shielded from everyone, including the judges and the final court ruling.

 When it comes to forming an offshore LLC everybody is always focused on the advantages that they provide.
 Sure, all the advantages are nice, but being responsible means looking at both sides of things.

 While the downfalls to forming an offshore company are few, there are still some things that you want to watch out for.
 Not being aware of these downfalls can often affect your offshore company sooner rather than later.